azat-co/practicalnode/chapter4/chapter4.md

 # Standalone Handlebars Usage

-Developers can install Handlebars via NPM with `$ npm install handlebars` or `$ npm install handlebars --save`, assuming there&#39;s either `node_modules` or `package.json` in the current working directory (see the results of a sample installation in Figure 4-3).
+Developers can install Handlebars via npm with `$ npm install handlebars` or `$ npm install handlebars --save`, assuming there&#39;s either `node_modules` or `package.json` in the current working directory (see the results of a sample installation in Figure 4-3).

 ![alt](media/image3.png)

 ***Figure 4-3.** Installing Handlebars*

-**Note** Handlebars can be installed via NPM as a command-line tool with the `-g` or `--global` options.
+**Note** Handlebars can be installed via npm as a command-line tool with the `-g` or `--global` options.
 For more information on how to use Handlebars in this mode, refer to the `$ handlebar` command or the official documentation(<https://github.com/wycats/handlebars.js/%23usage-1>).

 Here&#39;s an example of standalone Node.js Handlebars usage from `handlebars-example.js`: